hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 five scenses, that we utilize seeing, hearing, smelling, tasting and feeling.

-The human computer Technology (HCT) community consider digital olfactory stimulation as a real-life interactionism to be a fundamental step in broaden the technology relating to multisensory communication.
+The human computer Technology (HCT) community consider digital olfactory stimulation as a real-life interactionism to be a fundamental step in broaden the technology relating to communication.
 In the Carbbean, the Digital Scent Technology is manipulated  by the growth of market communication that is driven by growing adoption of E-Noses in food industry for process monitoring, freshness evalulation, and authenticity assessment, rising adoption of compact, portable, and IoT - enabled E-Noses, growing development of E-Nose devices for diagnosing diseases, and inte- gration of E-Nose and synthesizers into smartphone homes.

+In Jamaica

 The region as well as Jamaica have impact on Digital Scent Technology where the growing adoption of E-Nose in many industries are engaged base upon the growth of drivers in the market for immersive technologies in the areas of sensory driven immersion, mixed